php-fig/fig-standards/proposed/cache.md

     function isHit();

     /**
-     * Removes the current key from the cache
+     * Removes the current key from the cache.
      *
      * @return \Psr\Cache\CacheInterface
      *   The current item.
      */
     function delete();

     /**
-     * Confirms if the cache item exists in the cache, no get() required.
+     * Confirms if the cache item exists in the cache.
+     *
+     * Note: This method MAY avoid retrieving the cached value for performance
+     * reasons, which could result in a race condition between exists() and get().
      *
      * @return bool
      *  True if item exists in the cache, false otherwise.
      */
      function exists();

 }
 ```